Yes it is my friend. When is it going to be enough? I pray God intervenes soon.

 Familiarity is defined as the quality of being well known; recognizability based on long or close association.
 Example: “the reassuring familiarity of his parents’ home.”

 From a humanistic perspective, it does make sense that familiarity leads to comfort.
 We have been conditioned to believe that something you’re familiar with is less likely to hurt you–at least in an unexpected way.
 But is that really true or just an illusion?
 The truth of the matter is we don’t invite the idea of risking the unfamiliar or unknown.
 In other words, we simply don’t like change.
-And some of us are so addicted to familiarity that we remain in toxic relationships, jobs going nowhere, negative cycles on one level or another, and religion that delivers no one—bound on all fronts.
+And some of us are so addicted to familiarity that we remain in toxic relationships, jobs going nowhere, negative life cycles on one level or another, and religion that delivers no one—bound on all fronts.

 You ever notice that when you repot a plant into a bigger pot it grows bigger?
 But if you keep it in the same pot the roots bound and eventually it begins to die?
 Or if you put a fish in a bigger tank it grows bigger?
 Well, that’s what happens to us when we decide to step out of the familiar and take a walk on the water or the wild side as some might say.